syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 ## Testing the application

-Once both Ray and JupyterHub have been installed, login into the application in `http://<ip-address-or-dns-of-jupyterhub>/hub`.
-Once an environment has been created, a simple test to check whether Ray installed correctly and is accessible for JupyterHub, is to run the following command in a `Python Notebook`:
+Once both Ray and JupyterHub have been installed using either Option 1 or Option 2, login into the JupyterHub application in `http://<ip-address-or-dns-of-jupyterhub>/hub`.
+Logging in will trigger the creation of an environment.
+Once an environment is created, a simple test to check whether Ray installed correctly and is accessible for JupyterHub, is to run the following command in a `Python Notebook`:

 ```[python]
 import ray